mikebrady/nqptp/README.md

 ```

 ## Notes
-Please note that `nqptp` must run in `root` mode to be able to access ports 319 and 320.
+The `nqptp` application requires exclusive access to ports 319 and 320.

-Since `nqptp` uses ports 319 and 320, it can not coexist with any other user of those ports, such as full PTP service daemons.
+This means that it can not coexist with any other user of those ports, such as full PTP service daemons.
+In Linux, `nqptp` runs as a low-priviliged user but is given special access to ports 319 and 320 during installation.
+In FreeBSD, `nqptp` runs as `root` user.

 ## Programming Notes
 Commands and status information are sent to `nqptp` over port 9000.